boostorg/sort/README.md

 Feel free to contact spreadsort@gmail.com with any questions about this library.

 Copyright 2014-2015 Steven Ross
 Distributed under the Boost Software License, Version 1.0.
-(See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)
+(See http://www.boost.org/LICENSE_1_0.txt)